Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 And the coffee-producing farmers benefit because they aren’t exposed to those toxins as they tend to their coffea plants.

 Coffee is well known for containing antioxidants that prevent cells from oxidizing and releasing harmful “free radicals” into our system.
 These unstable atoms can damage other cells and are believed to accelerate aging.
 Coffee’s antioxidants keep them at bay.

 With organic coffee, you still get all those antioxidants—your body just doesn’t have to deal with the bad stuff that can find its way into non-organic coffee through the use of agricultural chemicals.

 What makes coffee organic?

-To be organic, coffee must be grown and processed without the use of any chemical pesticides, herbicides, synthetic fertilizers or other additives.
-The farm must not have used any chemical farming practices for three years.
+To be organic, coffee must be grown on a farm that hasn’t used any chemical farming practices for three years.
 The U.S. Congress created the National Organic Program (NOP) in 2001 to develop and enforce national standards for all organic agricultural products worldwide that are sold in the U.S.

 The NOP regulatory program helps train agricultural inspectors who certify that farms and businesses meet and comply with national organic standards.
 They develop all the production, handling, labeling and enforcement regulations of U.S. Department of Agriculture organic products.

 Because certified organic coffee is a single-ingredient food, it will have the USDA Organic label.
 If a product contains other ingredients besides organic coffee, it will not have the official USDA label.
 Instead, the labeling may read: